Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Compressed Vocabulary Transmission for Communication-Efficient U-HLM

 We note that both bounds \( \mathrm{U}_{\text{TV}}(k,t) \) and \( \overline{\mathrm{U}}_{\text{TV}}(\beta_d(t)) \) share the same numerator—dependent on the residual mass beyond the top-\( k \) tokens—and differ only in their denominator formulations.
 As a result, both bounds exhibit similar decreasing trends as the compressed vocabulary size \( k \) increases.
 As shown in \figref{fig:topk_21}, \( \mathrm{U}_{\text{TV}}(k,t) \) provides a tight upper bound on the actual TVD, while \( \overline{\mathrm{U}}_{\text{TV}}(\beta_d(t)) \) also becomes increasingly accurate with larger vocabulary sizes, despite relying only on local information.

 While both the offline and online designs aim to minimize communication under a fixed distortion constraint, our framework can be extended to the dual objective—maximizing inference accuracy under a communication budget—which we leave for future work.

-Lastly, although our analysis is based on top-ranked token selection, the proposed vocabulary size adaptation strategy can be extended to threshold-based methods such as top-\(p\) (nucleus) sampling~\cite{holtzman2019curious} and min-\(p\) sampling~\cite{nguyen2024turning}, using conversion rules outlined in~\cite{tang2024top}.
+Although our analysis is based on top-ranked token selection, the proposed vocabulary size adaptation strategy can also be extended to threshold-based methods such as top-\(p\) (nucleus) sampling~\cite{holtzman2019curious} and min-\(p\) sampling~\cite{nguyen2024turning}, using the conversion rules outlined in~\cite{tang2024top}.

+Furthermore, while our framework is developed on top of the HLM-style verification mechanism, the proposed opportunistic skipping and compression principles are not inherently tied to this specific architecture.
+For example, methods such as EAGLE \cite{li2025eagle} exhibit algorithm-level opportunistic decoding behavior, where draft tokens with higher acceptance likelihood are prioritized.
+This structural property makes such architectures naturally compatible with opportunistic skipping and compression strategies.
+A detailed integration and systematic evaluation of these extensions are left for future work.

 These results lay the groundwork for the offline and online vocabulary compression strategies in CU-HLM.
 Through tractable upper bound formulations and corresponding policy designs, we are equipped to empirically evaluate their effectiveness in the subsequent experiments.